Master's Degree in Applied Analysis for Social Sciences

 CE8 – Know indicators and relate them to monitor economic, social and environmental aspects

-CE9 – Analyze and interpret a forecast panel in economic reports
+CE9 – Analyze and interpret a forecast panel in current affairs reports

 CE10 – Evaluate and analyze public programs and policies in social sciences

-CE11 – Understand and apply geographic information system tools for applications in social sciences
+CE11 – Understand and apply geographic information systems tools for applications in social sciences

-CE13 – Know and understand examples of real applications of geographic information systems and massive use of data to solve economic and social problems
+CE13 – Know and understand examples of real-life applications of geographic information systems and massive use of data to solve economic and social problems.

 CE14 – Know real applications of regional, national and international policy measures related to inequality, poverty, social mobility and inequality of opportunity

-CE15 – Present and summarize in an academic and professional environment rigorous analytical work in relation to the problem statement, the analytical methodology used and the results achieved
+CE15 – Present and summarize in an academic and professional environment rigorous analytical works in relation to the statement of problems, the analytical methodology used and the results achieved

-CE16 – Know the main challenges in environmental governance as well as natural resource management and planning instruments
+CE16 – Know the main challenges in environmental governance as well as instruments for managing and planning natural resources

-CE17 – Know and analyse real cases of application (regional, national and international) of policy measures in the areas of transport, energy or the environment that favour sustainable development
+CE17 – Know and analyze real cases of application (regional, national and international) of policy measures in the areas of transport, energy or environment that promote sustainable development.

 CE18 – Apply computing technologies and platforms in the field of geographic information, in contexts of applications in social sciences

-CE19 – Summarize the results in a presentation, and publicly defend the most relevant contents of the work carried out
+CE19 – Synthesize the results in a presentation, and publicly defend the most relevant contents of the work carried out

-T1 – Being able to lead teams, promoting the free exchange of ideas and experiences, the search for solutions and commitment to excellence
+T1 – Be able to lead teams, promoting the free exchange of ideas and experiences, the search for solutions and commitment to excellence

-T2 – Be able to responsibly promote all forms of knowledge and action that can contribute to the enrichment of the economic, social and cultural capital of the society in which he/she develops his/her professional and/or research practice and in which he/she exercises his/her rights and duties as citizens.
+T2 – Be able to responsibly promote all forms of knowledge and action that can contribute to the enrichment of the economic, social and cultural capital of the society in which one carries out one's professional and/or research practice and in which one exercises one's rights and duties as citizens.